-As marijuana legalization sweeps across the nation, the financial opportunities continue to manifest, with many referring to the potential of the marijuana industry as the "green rush."
-Marijuana related profits used to be contained to the black market, but the advent of legalization has meant those profits have spread to the people; those in business, those employed by marijuana related businesses and those who experience the benefits through state tax revenue.
+As marijuana legalization sweeps across the nation, the financial opportunities continue to proliferate, with many referring to the potential of the marijuana industry as the "green rush."
+Marijuana related profits used to be contained to the black market, but the advent of legalization has meant those profits have spread to the people; those in business, those with cannabis jobs, and those who experience the benefits through state tax revenue.
 These are not the only ways the industry has been spreading the love, however.
-Cannabis stocks have also hit the market and this underscores the level to which the industry has reached the mainstream.
-Those looking to invest in the best cannabis stocks will have to do their research before jumping in.
+Cannabis stocks have also hit the market, underscoring the level to which the industry has reached the mainstream.
+But those looking to invest in the best cannabis stocks will have to do their research before jumping in.

 Canopy Growth Corps.
 Remains the Industry Giant

 Even if you’ve had no interest in investing in cannabis stocks, you’ve probably heard of Canopy Growth Corps.; a company that began trading on the New York Stock Exchange back in May as CGC.
 Canopy is one of the biggest names in the Canadian cannabis industry with production capacity far exceeding any of its competitors.
 Canopy is so big, in fact, that its operations have extended well beyond the borders of Canada and show even further signs of growth through a massive deal with Constellation Brands beverage company.
 Many investors still regard Canopy as one of the best cannabis stocks despite the plunge following Canada’s legal sales last week.
 A lot of this confidence stems from distribution contracts the cannabis giant holds across the staggering Canadian provinces.